-DECEMBER is a big month for decorating, both within and without the house.
+DECEMBER is a big month for decorating, both indoors and out.
 But it’s also the time to reflect upon the year’s past achievements.
 Let’s pause each day to enjoy the winter views from our windows, the silhouettes of trees, the colorful birds.
 And let’s keep most of the work indoors:

 Christmas Tree.
-To get the biggest bang from your Christmas tree buck, select early the freshest possible specimen.
+To get the biggest bang from your Christmas tree buck, buy the tree early in the month.
 I selected a 9-foot Frasier fir for my parlor.
-Before bringing the tree indoors, treat it with anti-transpirant — I use “WiltPruf” — in order to reduce moisture loss.
-Indoors, keep the tree well watered, and as cool as possible, by turning off nearby radiators.
+I keep the tree well watered, and as cool as possible, by turning off nearby radiators.

 Tip: Want to light up your evergreens?
 Tuck African violets among the boughs.
 How I keep these houseplants in continuous bloom.